crosshj/ha-bridge-js/README.md

 ## goals
 - [X] emulation running on a computer
 - [ ] emulation running on a rooted Wink Hub
-- [ ] replace Smartthings Hub functionality
+- [ ] replace my Smartthings Hub functionality/usage
 - [ ] easily add devices to Wink Hub via mobile interface
 - [ ] connect devices like MiLight easily to HA hub
 - [ ] color control of lights/scenes using Alexa/Echo